SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/cylance.md

 ### Device Control

-The **Cylance - Device Control Dashboard** provides insights into external devices involved in threats on your network.
+The **Cylance - Device Control** dashboard provides insights into external devices involved in threats on your network.
 Dashboard panels provide graphs and detailed information on events, hosts, unique external devices, event and action trends, and device control event details.

 Use this dashboard to:
 * Monitor external devices (like USB mass storage device) connected to your environment.